1kmHQ/Book/07-the-principles.md

 - Tell stories when principles guide hard choices
 - Hire for alignment

+**The constitutional reminder:** These principles are the constitution.
+Everything else can change.

 **The ultimate test:** If we followed these principles perfectly and still failed, would we be proud of how we operated?
 The answer must be yes.

+**Principles tell us how to act.
+But where are we going?
+What does success look like in a hundred years?
+That's Chapter 8.**

 ---